rust-lang/rfcs/text/3503-frontmatter.md

 - Depending on the exact syntax decided on, users may be able to edit/copy/paste the manifest without dealing with leading characters

 Downsides
+- **Blocker** Assuming it can't be parsed with `syn` and either we need to write a sufficiently compatible comment parser or pull in a much larger rust parser to extract and update comments.
+  - If we extend additional restrictions to make it more tool friendly, then we break from user expectations for how this syntax works
+  - Like with doc comments, this should map to an attribute and then we'd just start the MVP with that attribute
 - Unfamiliar syntax
 - When discussing with a Rust crash course teacher, it was felt their students would have a hard time learning to write these manifests from scratch
   - Having the explain the overloading of concepts to new users